 After seeing the devastation that these illegal poison baits caused FWFF decided to act to save the predator species of Bulgaria and most importantly for FWFF the scavenging raptor species which die from secondary poisoning.

 FWFF initiated an innovative livestock compensation program that aimed to reduce the man/predator conflict and create a win-win situation for both man and the predators.
-At the moment the programme is active in SW Bulgaria where it will have a positive effect on the wildlife in Rila and Pirin National Parks and adjacent territories and in along Balkan Mountain.
+The programme has started in SW Bulgaria where it had a positive effect on the wildlife in Rila and Pirin National Parks and adjacent territories and in along Balkan Mountain.
 These areas are important biodiversity reservoirs and traditional predators’ refuges.
 Now it is working only in the vultures’ reintroduction regions of Kresna Gorge and Kotel Mountain.

 Even if a farmer does not meet the criteria for livestock compensation FWFF helps in other ways.
 By working with insurance companies FWFF has promoted the insuring of peoples livestock against predator, a practice that was very uncommon before the program started.
 FWFF often donates these policies to farmers who do not meet the full compensation requirements which is again a further incentive to improve their defense systems as the insurance policy demands a minimum level of protection from predators.

-FWFF and the insurance companies often insist that dogs are used to protect the herds from predators as a team of good guarding dogs like the native Karakachan breed is best defense against all predators but the bear.
-But these dogs are very expensive and hard to acquire after becoming nearly extinct under the communist regime.
+FWFF and the insurance companies often insist that dogs are used to protect the herds from predators as a team of good guarding dogs is best defense against all predators but the bear.
+But these dogs are expensive and hard to take care, train and feed.

-So another way FWFF helps to reduce the man/predator conflict is by providing Karakachan dogs free of charge through our Guarding Dogs Programme to the most badly affected farmers.
-We give full training and advice on how to properly rear the dogs so they become effective guard dogs as unfortunately this has become a lost skill.
-We also try to only provide male and female pairs to farmers so that in the future they can breed and provide Karakachan dogs for the rest of their communities.
+So another way FWFF helps to reduce the man/predator conflict is by providing guarding dogs free of charge through our Guarding Dogs Programme to the most badly affected farmers.
+We give sometimes training and always advice on how to properly rear the dogs so they become effective guard dogs as unfortunately this has become a lost skill.
+We also try to only provide male and female pairs to farmers so that in the future they can breed and provide guarding dogs for the rest of their communities.

 By reducing the chances of livestock being killed through improving defensive measures and by compensating the livestock that are killed FWFF has created a climate where the number of livestock that is lost to predators is now seen as acceptable.
 This is great news as it means the people are now far less inclined to use the illegal poison baits which is of course what the program aimed for.